Linting and Formatting

 reviewdog

-trivy and tflint results are reflected in PRs through reviewdog.
-You can configure reviewdog's command-line options.
+Both trivy and tflint results are reported to the PR via reviewdog.
+You can configure reviewdog's command-line options:

 tflint: